-- Ebbsfleet Academy will do all we reasonably can to limit children's exposure to online harms through Academy provided devices and networks and in line with the requirements of the Prevent Duty and KCSIE, we will ensure that appropriate filtering and monitoring systems are in place (Smoothwall and Sophos systems). - When implementing appropriate filtering and monitoring, Ebbsfleet Academy will ensure that "over blocking" does not lead to unreasonable restrictions as to what children can be taught with regards to online teaching and safeguarding. - Whilst filtering and monitoring is an important part of our online safety responsibilities, it is only one part of our approach to online safety and we recognise that we cannot rely on filtering and monitoring alone to safeguard our students; effective safeguarding practice, robust policies, appropriate classroom/behaviour management and regular education/training about safe and responsible use is essential and expected.

-students will use appropriate search tools, apps and online resources as identified by staff, following an informed risk assessment.
-Internet use will be supervised by staff as appropriate to students age, ability and potential risk of harm:
+- Ebbsfleet Academy will do all we reasonably can to limit children's exposure to online harms through Academy provided devices and networks and in line with the requirements of the Prevent Duty and KCSIE, we will ensure that appropriate filtering and monitoring systems are in place (Smoothwall and Sophos systems). - When implementing appropriate filtering and monitoring, Ebbsfleet Academy will ensure that "over blocking" does not lead to unreasonable restrictions as to what children can be taught with regards to online teaching and safeguarding. - Whilst filtering and monitoring is an important part of our online safety responsibilities, it is only one part of our approach to online safety and we recognise that we cannot rely on filtering and monitoring alone to safeguard our students; effective safeguarding practice, robust policies, appropriate classroom/behaviour management and regular education/training about safe and responsible use is essential and expected. - students will use appropriate search tools, apps and online resources as identified by staff, following an informed risk assessment.
+Amend to include any specific expectations for example, using a child friendly search engine, using child friendly tools. - Internet use will be supervised by staff as appropriate to students age, ability and potential risk of harm via the Smoothwall system.